Tourism is everyone's business - everyone in Scotland is an ambassador.

 Employment in the tourism-related industries sector (as measured by the Scottish Government’s Tourism Growth Sector) in Scotland was 211,200 in 2013 – accounting for around 8.5% of employment in Scotland.

-To sustain and build upon the momentum generated by Homecoming Scotland 2014 and to continue to inspire the people of Scotland and our visitors, work is underway on the planning and delivery of a second programme of themed years, which will focus on Food and Drink in 2015, Innovation, Architecture and Design in 2016, History Heritage and Archaeology in 2017 and Young People in 2018.
+To sustain and build upon the momentum generated by Homecoming Scotland 2014 and to continue to inspire the people of Scotland and our visitors, a second programme of themed years is underway, which will focus on Food and Drink in 2015, Innovation, Architecture and Design in 2016, History, Heritage and Archaeology in 2017 and Young People in 2018.
 The themed years programme is used to shine a spotlight on some of Scotland’s greatest assets, icons and hidden gems through a wide ranging variety of new and existing activity to boost tourism in every corner of Scotland.

 The National Strategy: Tourism Scotland 2020

 The industry-led National Tourism Strategy "Tourism Scotland 2020" was launched in June 2012.
 The strategy was developed and led by the industry under the umbrella of the Scottish Tourism Alliance (STA), supported by the public sector.
 It is based on an in-depth understanding of market opportunities matched to Scotland’s capabilities.
 It provides a common agenda for the industry and supporting organisations, focusing on the national long term tourism growth ambition.

 VisitScotland is the national tourism organisation for Scotland with a primary role to maximise the economic benefit of tourism to Scotland.
 It wants to encourage this growth in a sustainable way that will bring benefit for the long term.

 VisitScotland has three core activities: Marketing, Information Provision and Quality Assurance, and it works closely with businesses, public agencies and local authorities to ensure it delivers these activities effectively.